 Post-2002, and Digital Retiree Health Programs.

-HP's confusing phrase "Pre-2003 HP Medical Program" refers to the year
+Summary: The confusing term "Pre-2003 HP Medical Program" refers to

 US retiree medical